taylorjdawson/Content/projects/Plasma MVP/JavaScript/Start Exit/details.md

 2. **Challenge Exit** - This will allow users to challenge other exits if they have proof that the funds have been spent elsewhere.

 ![Exit Architecture](https://res.cloudinary.com/divzjiip8/image/upload/v1554792644/ExitArchitecture_gr1io8.png)

+## Merkle Proof

+Since we're using the UTXO model each exit must point to a specific output.
+We also want to make sure that only the person who actually owns that output can withdraw it.
+This is why a user needs to submit a Merkle Proof to start an exit.

+The smart contract will check the merkle proof to make sure that the transaction that created the output exists in the plasma chain.
+The contract then also checks that the output is owned by the user who started the exit.